-NOTE: When running the updated REVO Remote for the first time, Internet Explorer might occasionally load the information of the previous version.
+When running the updated REVO Remote for the first time, Internet Explorer might occasionally load the information of the previous version.
 In this case, delete the temporary internet files by selecting Tools → Internet Options → General tab, and then run REVO Remote again.

-There might be a problem that the bottom of REVO Remote page is cropped due to the address or status bars in Microsoft Internet Explorer 7.0.
+There might be a problem that the bottom of REVO Remote page is cropped due to the address or status bars.
 In this situation, it is recommended that websites open windows without address or status bars by changing the internet setting.
-(Go to the Tools \rightarrow Internet Options \rightarrow Security tab \rightarrow Click the Custom level... button \rightarrow Select Enable for the Allow websites to open windows without address or status bars option)
+(Go to the Tools $\rightarrow$ Internet Options $\rightarrow$ Security tab $\rightarrow$ Click the Custom level... button $\rightarrow$ Select Enable for the Allow websites to open windows without address or status bars option)